elenalowery/WSL-Workshop/README.md

-# Developing Analytics and Machine Learning applications in a Collaborative Environment
+# Lab 1: Developing Analytics and Machine Learning applications in a Collaborative Environment

 ## About this lab
 In this lab you will learn how to develop analytics and machine learning applications using different tools in DSX Local: Jupyter, Zeppelin, RStudio, and SPSS Modeler.
-The lab has been divided into several stand-alone parts for those who are interested in a certain develpment tool.
-For example, you can chose to complete just a Jupyter lab, or just an SPSS Modeler lab.
+The lab has been divided into several stand-alone parts for those who are interested in a certain development tool or a certain deployment task.
+For example, you can chose to complete just a Jupyter lab, or just an SPSS Modeler lab or just Batch Scoring in DSX lab.

 ## About this repository
 This repository contains several lab subfolders.
 Some labs include just notebooks and data, while others have additional instructions that are located in the *Lab Instructions* folder.